sunilrpandey/utils/linux/linux_commands.md

 Use multiple grep, | (pipe)) & -E option to get AND behavior, below output contains "First" and "Second" in the smae line

     grep -E "First" filename | grep -E "Second"

+(egrep ~ grep -E) A combination of grep when you include "first" or "second" but ignore "third"

+    egrep 'first|second' filename | grep -v third
 ## Checking Diskspace
 - df
 - df -iv